 The Biological Lense

 They say the eyes are windows to the soul but I think they're something even more extraordinary, they are each a unique camera that has never existed before and will never exist again.
-Every iris is a one-of-a-kind aperture, every pupil dilates to let in light that will be processed by a mind unlike any other in history.
+Every iris is a one-of-a-kind aperture and every pupil dilates to let in light that will be processed by a mind unlike any other in history.

 When you photograph eyes in macro detail you are not just capturing anatomy.
 You are documenting the very instruments through which entire universes of experiences are filtered.
 These are the lenses that have watched sunrises that moved someone to tears, that have seen loved ones pass away, that have witnessed moments of heartbreak no one else will ever know.